-NFB-Newsline is a free service that people who are blind or low vision can use to read news using a phone, computer, Mobile App, or Amazon Echo device.
-It includes over 400 newspapers, from all across the country, along with some international ones.
+NFB-Newsline is a free service that people who are blind, low vision, DeafBlind, or print disabled can use to read news using a phone, computer, Mobile App, or Amazon Echo device.
+It includes over 500 newspapers, from all across the country, along with some international ones.
 It has 50 magazines, with a variety of topics.
 It also contains job listings, Target store circulars and weather reports.

 The system is easy to navigate, so the individual can find the publication he, she, or they wants to read from, and the section of that publication.